21isenough/LightningATM/docs/guide/set_up_a_blink_wallet.md

 * remember to top up the funding wallet with some sats
 * easiest to monitor the payouts if you are logged in to the Blink app on your phone
 * be aware when testing that paying the same account is not allowed (cannot withdraw from the LightningATM to the same account from which the credentials are used)
-* note the date of the expiry of the API key (valid for 3 months by default) and create a new one before the ATM stops working
+* note the date of the expiry of the API key (valid for 90 days by default) and create a new one before the ATM stops working

 #### [edit_config.md](/docs/guide/edit_config.md)  ᐊ  previous | next ᐅ [edit_config.md#test-the-settings-or-the-entire-atm-once](/docs/guide/edit_config.md#test-the-settings-or-the-entire-atm-once)